PSLmodels/OG-Core/docs/book/content/theory/open_economy.md

 In the partially open economy version of `OG-USA`, the openness of the economy is modeled through two parameters that capture the extent of foreign lending to the domestic government and the amount of foreign lending of private capital to firms.

-The parameter $\zeta_{D}$ gives the share of new debt issues that are purchased by foreigners.
+The parameter $\zeta_{D}\in[0, 1]$ gives the share of new debt issues that are purchased by foreigners.
 The law of motion for foreign-held debt is therefore given by:

 ```{math}
   D^{f}_{t+1} = D^{f}_{t} + \zeta_{D}(D_{t+1} - D_{t})